 Despite the many vulnerabilities of the digital world, there are countermeasures.
-These are various solutions that either prevent or lessen the damage from a cyberattack.
+These are various solutions that either prevent or lessen the damage from a cyber-attack.
 These solutions vary in terms of effectiveness and how they work.

 As the name suggests, cybersecurity is all about keeping your devices and your digital life secure.
-This can be through the use of IDS/IPS, anti-virus programs, or even hiring companies that specialize in this field.
+This can be through the use of IDS/IPS, anti-virus programs, or even hiring companies that specialize in cybersecurity.
 As an example, OT security is a combination of hardware and software that keeps track of a process or a device.

-This form of defense is usually used in Industrial Control Systems to help monitor the long-term status of a device.
+This form of cybersecurity is usually used in Industrial Control Systems to help monitor the long-term status of a device.
 Through OT security, people can track certain bits of information like temperature or other indicators of tampering or malfunction.

-With the use of OT security, a process and the company is kept safe from cyberattacks.
+With the use of OT security, a process and the company is kept safe from cyber-attacks.
 If someone tampers with the device and something goes wrong, most ICS have the security measure to simply shut off safely.

 Another popular solution would be proxies.
 A proxy shines when it comes to security and anonymity.
 There are different kinds and types of proxies but they all revolve around the idea of keeping your identity safe.